Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Experiment

-In the vehicle opens door (two-way) scenario, a stationary white sedan is located in the adjacent right lane with its left door fully open.
-After observation, StuckSolver correctly determines that the ego vehicle is stuck because the open door of the white vehicle blocks its current lane.
-It then reasonably decides to perform a left lane change to avoid the obstruction.
-In the pedestrian crossing scenario, StuckSolver identifies that the ego vehicle has stopped due to a red traffic light and pedestrian crossing.
-Consequently, it determines that the vehicle is not stuck and appropriately chooses not to intervene, outputting no behavior plan.
+To evaluate the rationality of StuckSolver’s decision-making process, three representative scenarios from the Bench2Drive training dataset were analyzed.
+In the pedestrian crossing scenario, StuckSolver correctly identifies that the ego vehicle has stopped for a red traffic light and pedestrians.
+It determines that the vehicle is not immobilized and appropriately refrains from intervention, producing no behavior plan.
+In the unexpected door-opening scenario, a stationary white sedan in the adjacent right lane has its left door fully open.
+After observation, StuckSolver recognizes that the ego vehicle is indeed stuck because the open door blocks its current lane.
+It then reasonably decides to execute a left lane change to avoid the obstruction.
+In the cyclist following scenario, the autonomous vehicle is moving slowly behind two cyclists.
+Upon receiving a verbal instruction from the passenger to overtake, StuckSolver evaluates the surrounding traffic conditions, deems the maneuver safe, and generates a left lane change behavior plan that enables the vehicle to pass the cyclists smoothly and safely.